| Building simple, sturdy benchwork following a repetitive pattern of

 railroad.
 If your layout is in the garage, do your sawing in the

 driveway wiht the door closed, if at all possible.
+This graphic shows the basic benchwork elements

 using L-girders.
 The railroad is essentially free